JiangXL/BIO-BioInfo-2018/final/Review.md

 4. In some cases stable gene frequency equilibria are possible only if linkage is tight enough.

-Although these conclusion were based only on two-locus model, but point clearly to the importance of taking linkage into account in understanding the changes of gene freq in populations.
+Although conclusions were based on two-locus model, they pointed clearly the importance of linkage for understanding the changes of gene frequencies in populations.
 In fact, some experimental results can be understood only if th interaction of selection and linkage is taken into account.

+Here were three main modes of selection in natural and artificial populations.
+The first is hetrotic models, in which heterozygots at each locus are more fit than homozygotes.
+The second is the series optimum selection, in which selection against individuals whose phenotypes devidate from some intermedidate optimum.
+The last is unidirectional selection in which an extreme phenotype or genotype is selected against.
+The linkage of there three mode are different, so I just review the first mode's linkage anaylsis.

 ## The mathematics of selection and linkage

 I don't know how the equations treat the gene frequency change with linkage for two locus or more.

 ## Heterotic Selection
+There is increasing evidence that if heterosis at the locus level is importance in natural populations, the degree of heterosis at each locus is a fucntion of the amount of heterozygosity at other loci.
+In other words, the epistatic interaction determine heterzygote superiority.
+Then, author assumed that epistasis will cause an ineractino of linkage and selection at gene frequency equilibrium.

-Examine the results of this interaction for some-locus and five-locus models.
+This paper examine the results of this interaction for some-locus and five-locus models.
 The dynamics of two-locus models has been  discussed by Lewontin and Kojima.
-The present paper will exine some two-locus heterotic models in which symmetry of fitness is not assumed, so that numerical solutions are necessary or in which the stability of equilibria is not obvious and considerable numerical calculation was necessary to test the stability of the equilibria.
+They present paper will examine some two-locus heterotic models in which symmetry of fitness is not assumed, so that numerical solutions are necessary or in which the stability of equilibria is not obvious and considerable numerical calculation was necessary to test the stability of the equilibria.

 ### Two-locus models:

 It is a simple heterotic model with epistatic interation.
 Each locus shows heterosis in every combination with other locus, but the heterosis is not additive between loci.
 Thus, the degree of heterosis at locus _A_ is greater